-This course is taught in "hybrid" format.
-We will meet once a week (Wednesdays) in person and the remainder of the course content will be accessed by you remotely through Carmen.
-The reading material will be posted online before each class session and it is expected that you read and become familiar with the content before class so that we may engage in a robust discussion about the topics.
-Attendance for the course is mandatory and will be recorded via sign-in sheets during the designated classes meetings.
+This class is taught in the hybrid format, meaning that instruction will take place partially in class and partially online.
+The reading material will be posted on Carmen before each class session and it is expected that you read and become familiar with the content before class so that we may engage in a robust discussion about the topics.
+Attendance for the course is mandatory and will be recorded via sign in sheets throughout the semester.